- Opportunities For

 Municipalities are encouraged to adopt floodplain and river corridor protection standards that enhance flood resilience and ensure that actions of property owners do not heighten the risk of flood damages to other property owners.
 Also, municipalities are urged to work with the state and landowners to identify and undertake wetland restoration projects.

 RRPC has model flood resilience language that can be used in municipal plans.
 A flood resilience element is now required for such plans.

 Municipalities with MS4 permits, such as Rutland City and Rutland Town, will be required to get a new MS4 general permit.
 New components to the permit include:

 • Long-range phosphorous control plans.
 Municipal road management separate permit coverage will not be required.

 • Implementation plans for stormwater best management practices (BMPs) to reduce phosphorous in conformance with the Lake Champlain TMDL.
-The application fee is $2,400; annual operating fee is $10 per acre of impervious surface.

 Although some wastewater treatment facilities in Vermont will need upgrades to reduce phosphorous levels because of Act 64, none in the Rutland Region are affected at this time.

 With the enactment of the new Required Agricultural Practices (RAPs), municipalities are prohibited from regulating land uses that are now covered by the RAPs.
 The new RAPs do provide municipalities with increased authority over animal husbandry and small-scale operations.

 Visit Vermont’s Agency of Agriculture for more information on the relationship between RAPs and municipal regulations.